NPSCORELAB/COREnets/README.md

 Installation
 ------------

-1. Install `devtools` if you haven't already.
+A. Install `devtools` if you haven't already.

 ``` r
 install.packages("devtools")
 ```

-1. Install the package using `devtools`.
+B. Install the package using `devtools`.

 ``` r
 devtools::install_github("NPSCORELAB/COREnets")